-Casinos are reopening all over the country.
+(Posted Spring of 2021) Casinos are reopening all over the country.
 Closed since March, opening casinos during COVID-19 adds a new set of concerns for employees and guests alike.
-But it is the management teams of the casino industry that needs to assure us we will be safe and still enjoy our casino visit.
+But it is the management teams of the casino industry need to assure us we will be safe and still enjoy our casino visit.
 Opening Casinos During Covid-19.

 Casinos Need to Hear From You